 Prioritising Long-Term Game Growth over Flash-in-the-Pan Hit Games

-Perhaps the most critical shift in mindset for game developers in 2025 is the understanding that success isn’t about launching new games every year - it’s about making existing games stronger.
+Perhaps the most critical shift in mindset for game developers is the understanding that success isn't about launching new games every year - it's about making existing games stronger.
+"A decade ago, you'd launch a game, make your money in year one, and then move on," John reflects.
+"Now, the focus is on making sure your existing game continues to be your biggest revenue driver for years to come."

 This means studios need to invest in long-term strategies: robust backends, scalable live ops, and tools that make iteration faster and smoother.